 In Australia, business owners may be able to take a tax deduction for business use of their vehicles.
 In most cases, they will be able to take a deduction related to interest paid on a loan or a write-off of up to 100 percent of a lease payment.
 It may also be possible to depreciate the value of the vehicle for tax purposes.
-Finally, those who own a car for business purposes may be able to take a deduction for miles driven in that vehicle.
+Finally, those who own a car for business purposes may be able to take a deduction for kilometres driven in that vehicle.

 How to Find a Car for Business Purposes in Australia